subham1994/Log-Parser/readme.md

 - Log parsing library that utilizes multiple cores of the system to parse the file in parallel.
 - Consumes costant memory, independed of the file size.
 - The file is broken into chunks of size no more than 750KB.
-That means, for an octa core processor, no more than 6 MB of memory will be consumed at any time.
+That means, for an octa core processor, no more than 6 MB of data will live in the memory at any time.
 - Uses divide and conquer strategy to gather the records.
 For each chunk, if there is any intersection between the provided range and the chunks date range, then only the chunk is processed, skipped altogether otherwise.
-- Since all of this is done is parallel, the process of filtering the records becomes very fast.
+- Since all of this is done in parallel, the process of filtering the records becomes very fast.
 - To run the program, please refer to [running the program](#running-the-Program).
 - Maintains internal cache to process subsequent queries faster.